Avinash-chande/QUIZMASTER-HUB/README.md

 1. clone this repo to www folder in WAMP software.
 2. Open phpmydmin & Create new database with name projet.
 3. import the SQL file present in SQL Files Folder using import option in phpmyadmin.
-4. changes credentials in sql.php file with your database credentials.
+4. changes credentials in sql.php file with your database credentials
 5. open localhost in browser. you see the home page